Dasharo/docs/docs/variants/msi_z790/faq.md

 "In the Disclaimer, you wrote that one of the warranty conditions is: "No signs of customer interference with the platform or firmware."
 How would a user modify firmware without losing the warranty?
-Being open source to be easy to modify, then saying "don't touch this" seems contradictory.
+Being open-source to be easy to modify, then saying "don't touch this" seems contradictory.
 How would you add an exception?"

 Playing with firmware parameters can result in damaging the mainboard.
 Such